Mozu/mozu-storefront-sdk/README.md

 # Mozu Storefront SDK

 The Mozu Storefront SDK provides a JavaScript API for connecting to Mozu web services.
-Originally designed to manage API requests for the storefront Core theme, the JS SDK is a multipurpose tool for performing common shopper-level actions.
+Originally designed to manage API requests for the storefront Core theme, the Storefront SDK is a multipurpose tool for performing common shopper-level actions.

 ## Development requirements

-*   NodeJS >= 0.8
+*   NodeJS >= 0.10
 *   `grunt-cli` package installed globally

 ## Browser requirements